 - Deputy Director for Research at the Washington Institute for Near East Policy in Washington, DC.

 Reuel Marc Gerecht0 Itemssingleton

-- Senior Fellow at the Foundation for Defense of Democracies
+- Senior Fellow, The Foundation for Defense of Democracies & Fmr.
+CIA Case Officer

 William Kristol0 Items